 There are no formal or mandatory orientation programmes for refugees and asylum-seekers upon their arrival in the country.
 However, there are several programmes being run by municipalities and other organisations to support the integration of refugees and asylum-seekers, some with funding support from the Asylum, Migration and Integration Fund (AMIF) of the Republic of Cyprus and the European Union.
 Some projects and programmes are offered in the Nicosia area, and others are offered in other towns and cities across the island.
 For more information see below:

 Colourful Societies (Κοινωνίες με Χρώματα) is a programme of integration activities led by the municipalities of Aglandzia, Strovolos, Latsia and Dali, in the Nicosia area.
 The programme aims to support the integration of third country nationals in Cyprus, including refugees, asylum-seekers and beneficiaries of subsidiary protection.
 Among the activities are language courses, first aid courses, as well as support services, information and advice to help people become oriented and familiar with their rights and with the related services available to them such as health, education and labour.
 The programme is made possible with funding from the Asylum, Migration and Integration Fund (AMIF) as well as the Government of Cyprus.

-Contact the Colourful Societies Support Team at the Aglantzia Municipality:
+Contact the Colourful Societies Support Team:

 Artemis Koursari Tel: 99 188135

 New Channels of Integration (Νέοι Δρόμοι Ένταξης) is a programme of activities running throughout 2017 by the Municipalities of Nicosia, Ayios Dometios, Engomi and Lakatamia.
 The programme of activities includes the following:

 - Cultural identity preservation programme for Arab-speaking children – Nicosia Municipal Multifunctional Foundation and Cypriot-Arabic Cultural Centre